pachli/pachli-android/docs/contributing/code.md

 A PR is typically made up multiple commits.

-With very few exceptions this project squash-merges all PRs to maintain a linear commit history on the `develop` branch.
+With very few exceptions this project squash-merges all PRs to maintain a linear commit history on the `main` branch.

 Therefore **we do not care** about the "quality" of the individual commits that make up a single PR.
 Within the PR a single commit might change multiple things, have a non-obvious commit message, be littered with `TODO` comments, etc. Please do not think that every commit you make as you complete your PR needs to be perfect.